dwatson62/Roulette/README.md

 ## Synopsis

-This is my personal project to practice MEAN JS skills.
-It is a Roulette game closely modelled on the real life, using play money.
-Once the game is up and running, I will also use it to learn more about CSS and styling.
+This is my personal project to practice MEAN JS and CSS styling.
+It is a game replicating European style Roulette using play money.

 Currently players can bet multiple amounts on different on different numbers, colours, odd/even, streets and columns.
 Can also view past spins for that particular session, and repeat the previous bet.

+Most of the game functionality is in pace.
+It is missing the functionality for some of the inside bets, such as split bets, corner bets, and line bets.
+However, these will be difficult to implement without styling and displaying the board properly.

 ## Installation